PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 The authored `group` kind is ignored with respect to model hierarchy because its parent isn't a `group` or `assembly`.
 With minimal trade-offs, this proposal argues that just as incorrect usage can be discarded by composition, _correct `group` usage can be propagated by composition_.

 More simply-- **untagged children of groups and assemblies are automatically groups**.

+> **Note** This proposal frames `group` as being an "unimportant" bridge kind, but that tooling and pipelines may not have reasoned about `group` in the same way.
+Please read `group` propagation not as literally propagating the `kind` field onto descendants but just that the prim may contain descendants in the _model hierarchy_.

 When applied recursively, this simple change would correct most incorrect model hierarchy usage and vastly simplify maintenance.
 Model hierarchy would be "self assembling".